 - PIBS 503: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
-PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits. - MCDB 614: This 3-credit course introduces beginning Ph.D. students to the research and the model organisms widely used in molecular, cellular and developmental biology.
-It also emphasizes appropriate experimental design and strategies, and it aims to help students learn to effectively read and critically evaluate research papers. - ONE of the following four courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), or Neuroscience 611, 612, and/or 613 (1 credit each).
-This serves to fulfill the 3 additional cognate credits needed to advance to candidacy. - MCDB 800: Weekly Department Seminars.
+PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits. - MCDB 527 Molecular Biology: This course is a graduate section of MCDB 427.
+This course teaches beginning Ph.D. students all aspects of molecular biology to establish the core foundational education in MCDB.
+It also emphasizes appropriate experimental design and strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
+Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - ONE of the following cognate courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), or Neuroscience 611(Neuropharmacology), 612 (Neural development), (Neurophysiology), 1 credit each.
+This fulfills the 3 additional cognate credits needed to advance to candidacy. - MCDB 800: Weekly Department Seminars.
 This one-hour seminar series includes speakers from other institutions and helps students broaden their understanding of MCDB research.
 Attendance is mandatory for all first-year students and highly recommended for second year students.
-An attendance sheet is kept to verify compliance. - Research Rotation: Students will complete one (full) or two (half) research rotations in the Fall term .
+An attendance sheet is kept to verify compliance. - Research Rotation: Students will complete one (full) or two (half) rotations in the Fall term.
+Students are required to rotate in labs where the PI has an appointment in MCDB.
+Students cannot rotate in labs where the PI does not have an MCDB appointment.
+If students with to rotate in labs outside of MCDB they will need to change to a different graduate program.